George Hearst

-George Hearst (September 3, 1820 – February 28, 1891) was an American businessman, miner, and politician.
-After growing up on a small farm in Missouri, he founded many mining operations, and is known for developing and expanding the Homestake Mine in the late 1870s in the Black Hills of South Dakota.
+George Hearst (September 3, 1820 – February 28, 1891) was an American businessman, politician, and patriarch of the Hearst business dynasty.
+After growing up on a small farm in Missouri, he founded many mining operations and is known for developing and expanding the Homestake Mine in the late 1870s in the Black Hills of South Dakota.
 In 1879, he listed it on the New York Stock Exchange and went on to other pursuits.
-The mine operated continuously, producing gold until 2001.
+The mine's gold production continued uninterrupted until 2001.

 After settling in San Francisco in the early 1860s, Hearst became a politician, first representing San Francisco in the state legislature for one term.
 He also maintained mining interests through his company.
 Hearst was appointed as a United States senator in 1886 to fill a vacancy and was elected as a Democrat later that year on his own account.
 He served in the Senate from 1887 to his death in 1891.
-His only child from his late marriage (at age 40) was his son William Randolph Hearst, who became internationally known as a newspaperman and publisher, and was a primary inspiration for Orson Welles' 1941 film Citizen Kane.
+His only child from his late marriage (at age 42) was his son William Randolph Hearst, who became internationally known as a newspaperman and publisher and was a primary inspiration for Orson Welles's 1941 film Citizen Kane.

 Early life

 Hearst was born near present-day Sullivan, Missouri, to William G. Hearst and Elizabeth Collins, who were of Scots-Irish ancestry.
-Hearst, one of three children — two boys and a girl – was raised in a log cabin on his family's farm in rural Franklin County.
+Hearst, one of three children – two boys and a girl – was raised in a log cabin on his family's farm in rural Franklin County.
 His father operated three small farms, all of which were mortgaged.
 William Hearst sold his products in his own local general store.

 George Hearst grew up before public education was widely available in Missouri, meaning his elementary education was inconsistent and fragmented.
-Becoming interested in mining, Hearst supplemented the gaps in his formal education by observing the local mines, reading information about minerals from books owned by his family doctor, Silas Reed, and mining in his free time.
+Becoming interested in mining, Hearst supplemented the gaps in his formal education by observing the local mines, reading information about minerals from books owned by his family doctor Silas Reed and mining in his free time.